tldr-pages/tldr/pages/common/rdfind.md

 `rdfind -makesymlinks true {{path/to/directory}}`

-- Delete all duplicates, and do not ignore empty files:
+- Delete all duplicates and do not ignore empty files:

 `rdfind -deleteduplicates true -ignoreempty false {{/mnt/backup}}`